Skip to Main Content

 The Nexis Uni homepage provides access to case law and legislation through the drop-down menu “All Content Types” to the right of the search box.
 A screen shot is below.

-Add keywords to search box after selecting US Cases and jurisdiction or US Legislation and federal or state designation.
+Add keywords to search box after selecting Legal, US Cases and jurisdiction or US Legislation and federal or state designation.

 8) Affordable Care Act: some selected sources are listed below